makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

 ---
 **Fraud looms on the minds of development teams for any website, but fraud prevention doesn’t have to be all-consuming, or even expensive.** With a highly accurate identifier it becomes much easier for developers to triage suspicious traffic and restrict access to users attempting to hack into accounts, make fraudulent purchases or simply spam your website.
 The key to identifying those most likely to commit fraud is either by past activity, or by associating specific patterns of use with a higher likelihood of fraudulence.

 Browser fingerprinting technologies are a cornerstone technology for developer-led fraud prevention that cuts through spoofing attempts to accurately identify users, and it can do this without requiring additional permissions from the user.
-Our open source [browser fingerprinting library](https://github.com/fingerprintjs/fingerprintjs) has over 12K stars on Github and is used by 8,000+ websites.
+Our open source [browser fingerprinting library](https://github.com/fingerprintjs/fingerprintjs) has over 16K stars on Github and is used by 8,000+ websites, including 12% of the top 500 by traffic.
 Fingerprinting techniques on their own have been found to be over [90% accurate](https://arstechnica.com/information-technology/2017/02/now-sites-can-fingerprint-you-online-even-when-you-use-multiple-browsers/) in correctly identifying a unique user in the browser, and when used in conjunction with usage history, fuzzy matching, and probability engines, this accuracy can be further improved.

 ## How Fingerprinting Works